Tashkent International Airport: Independent Uzbekistan

 On 28 January 1992, Uzbekistan Airways was established.
 In the same year, the airline, under its code HY, operated its first international flight from Tashkent to London on an Il-62 aircraft.

 In 1993, the airport served 1,409,900 passengers.
 During the mid-1990s, significant renovations were carried out with the help of Western construction companies.

 This ICAO Category II airport is the primary hub of Uzbekistan Airways, the largest international airport in Uzbekistan, and the busiest in Central Asia.
 The airport comprises two terminals: Terminal 2 receives international flights, and Terminal 3 is for domestic traffic.

-In March 1995, Uzbekistan Airways started flights from Tashkent to New York via Riga.
+In March 1995, Uzbekistan Airways started flights from Tashkent to New York City via Riga.
 It used Airbus A310s on the route.
 Terminal 2 was rebuilt in 2001, and renovations were completed in 2018.
 It has a capacity of 1000 passengers/hour and serves more than two million passengers per year.
 Facilities include waiting lounges, CIP and VIP halls, restaurants and bars, currency exchange offices, duty-free shops, airlines ticket counters and sales offices, and a 24-hour pharmacy.